ReiannaLiu/Crowdfunding_ETL/README.md

 ---
 #### Usage
 1. Set up all software requirements
-2. Ensure that you have the appropriate CSV and XlSX files.
+2. Ensure that you have the appropriate CSV and XLSX files.
 3. Run the all scripts as delineated the appropriate code editors: Jupyter Notebook and pgAdmin 4.

 #### Contributions